JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::dependencies::install()

-Installs dependencies for vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L766-L788)
+Installs dependencies for vStacklet software. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L759-L781)
+@dev-note: This function is required for the installation of the vStacklet software.

 *function has no options*